 In 2014 Yulia partnered with the world-renowned Moscow Ballet.
 Every year Julia's Dance Academy and Moscow ballet put on The Great Russian Nutcracker in Oklahoma.
 This opportunity is invaluable.
-It gives Yulia's students the experience to be a part of a professional company, while working with a traditional, original piece.
+It gives Yulia's students an opportunity to experience what it is like to be a part of a professional company, while working with a traditional, original piece.

 Yulia is certified in Progressing Ballet Technique, a revolutionary program that enhances ballet technique in dancers.
-She helps students to understand the depth of training muscle memory in achieving their personal best in classical ballet.
+She helps students to understand how training muscle memory will help them to achieve their personal best in classical ballet.